MGX Minerals Announces Energy Solutions for the Cannabis Industry

 - There are many government and utility incentives available to encourage a reduction in environmental impact.

-- Electricity prices range from ~7￠/kWh(CAD$) to more than 15￠/kWh(CAD$) with more than ⅔ of cannabis cultivators paying ~14￠/kWh(CAD$) base.
+- Electricity prices range from ~7ï¿ /kWh(CAD$) to more than 15ï¿ /kWh(CAD$) with more than ⅔ of cannabis cultivators paying ~14ï¿ /kWh(CAD$) base.
 Peak demand charges greatly increases these costs.

 - Electricity prices have outpaced inflation however renewable energy sources are mostly par with conventional energy sources (i.e. natural gas)